 How To Grow Beetroot

 Beetroot is frost tolerant and very versatile being able to handle some shade but does better in full sun.
-Prepare your soil with an organic fertilizer/manure/compost, then add an application of eco-flo dolomite or eco-flo lime before planting for better yields.
+Prepare your soil with an organic fertiliser/manure/compost, then add an application of dolomite or lime before planting for better yields.

 Each ‘seed’ is actually a cluster of several seeds surrounded by corky tissue.
 This corky material slows moisture absorption and can delay germination.
 Soak seed clusters overnight in warm water to overcome this problem.
 Sow seed directly into the soil and keep moist.
 Several seedlings will emerge from each seed cluster 8-10 days later and should be thinned to just one plant.
 Plant another lot of seed 2 weeks later for an extended crop.

 Seedlings are also available in punnets but need to be small and fresh to minimise the risk of root damage.

 Beetroot can be easily grown in pots as they don’t take up much room.
 Try growing the miniature varieties or just harvest regular varieties early to produce sweet baby beets.